- Between 8am and 12pm patients can ask for a same day telephone consultation.

 - Our previous on-the-day booking system could make it difficult for patients to attend appointments that day.
 With our new system the doctor have more flexibility to offer you an appointment at a time which is convenient for you.

-- If the problem is not urgent, we can pre-book an appointment at a convenient time and date.
+- If the problem is not urgent, we can arrange an appointment at a convenient time and date.

 - We can discuss administrative issues such as referrals, test results, sick notes, medical reports etc over the phone.